irvwais/Space-Blasters-iOS/README.md

 **Items**

-[x] No Item 'No Item is Spawned'
+- [x] No Item `No Item is Spawned`

-[x] One Plus HP 'Increases player's HP by 1'
+- [x] One Plus HP `Increases player's HP by 1`

-[] Double Laser Add On 'Allows the player two shoot an additional laser as long as no HP is lost'
+- [ ] Double Laser Add On `Allows the player two shoot an additional laser as long as no HP is lost`

-[] Over Shield 'Allows you to crash through kamakize ships a certian amount of times'
+- [ ] Over Shield `Allows you to crash through kamakize ships a certian amount of times`

-'x marks items that have been implemented'
+`x marks items that have been implemented into the Game`

 ## Additional Features
 - High Scores are saved and are checked to be updated after every game and are displayed on the game over screen.